Nassimouoooo/Nassimouoooo/README.md

 - 👋 Hi, I’m @Nassimouoooo
 - 👀 I’m interested in physics and coding
-- 🌱 I’m currently learning Python ans Scilab
+- 🌱 I’m currently learning Python and Scilab
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...